The Legend of Zelda: Ocarina of Time: Rereleases

-Nintendo ported Ocarina of Time to its next console, the GameCube, as part of The Legend of Zelda: Collector's Edition, a compilation of Zelda games.
-This port is an emulation of the original Nintendo 64 version.
-The emulated port runs at a resolution of 640×480, quadruple that of the original, and supports progressive scan.
-Another GameCube release included the original game and a second, more difficult version titled Master Quest that was included as a pre-order bonus with The Legend of Zelda: The Wind Waker (2002) in Japan and North America and included in GameCube bundles worldwide.
-It was also given to those who registered certain hardware and software or subscribed to official magazines and clubs.
-In November 2003, Ocarina of Time was ported to China's iQue Player as one of the five games available on its release.
+Nintendo re-released Ocarina of Time on its next console, the GameCube, via a bonus disc given to those who pre-ordered The Legend of Zelda: The Wind Waker (2002) in Japan and North America, or included with a limited edition bundle in Europe.
+The disc included the original game and a second, more difficult Master Quest version, marking its first official release.
+Ocarina of Time was also included in The Legend of Zelda: Collector's Edition (2003), a Zelda game compilation for the GameCube.
+The collection was included in GameCube bundles worldwide and given to those who registered certain hardware and software or subscribed to official magazines and clubs.
+These re-releases are emulations of the original Nintendo 64 version.
+The emulated ports run at a resolution of 640×480, double that of the original, and support progressive scan.
+In November 2003, Ocarina of Time was ported to the iQue Player for a release in China as one of the five games available on its release.

 In February 2007, Ocarina of Time was released for the Wii Virtual Console service for 1000 Wii Points.
 This version is also an emulation of the Nintendo 64 version.
 Because this version does not support controller vibration, the "Stone of Agony" item – which employs vibrations via the Rumble Pak controller accessory – has no function.
 A five-minute demo can be unlocked in Super Smash Bros.
 Brawl (2008).
 Ocarina of Time was rereleased on the Wii U Virtual Console worldwide on July 2, 2015, this time including the original controller vibration.
 It was also released on the Nintendo Classics service on October 25, 2021.

+Remakes

-Nintendo 3DS remake
+Nintendo 3DS

-In June 2011, Nintendo released Ocarina of Time 3D, an enhanced port for the Nintendo 3DS handheld console.
+In June 2011, Nintendo released Ocarina of Time 3D, a remake for the Nintendo 3DS handheld console.
 It was developed by Nintendo EAD with Grezzo, an independent Japanese studio headed by Koichi Ishii.
 It includes Master Quest and adds features including touchscreen and gyroscope controls, a "Boss Challenge" mode, instructional videos to guide stuck players, and a modified version of the Water Temple with reduced difficulty.

+Nintendo Switch 2

+A remake of Ocarina of Time is scheduled for release on the Nintendo Switch 2 on November 5, 2026.
+Changes include characters being fully voice acted in cutscenes, a freely-controllable camera, and the ability to sprint and manually jump, among others.